xissy/chrome-three-sentences/README.md

 # chrome-three-sentences
 > A google chrome extension to summarize a TLDR webpage to just three sentences.

-Do you want to know whether a post is valable to read or not?
+Do you want to know whether a post is valuable to read or not?
 Just wish to **see summarized essential sentences** about a page?
 Don't worry about it more.
-3-Sentences can help you definetely.
+3-Sentences can help you definitely.

-3-Sentences supports any languages on the planet so you don't need to worry about charset or encoding.
+3-Sentences supports any languages on the planet so you don't need to struggle with broken charsets or encoding.

 ## Demo